DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Methodology

+Based on the assumption that human motion consistently impacts the human mesh across consecutive frames, we postulate the existence of a latent space where the motion pattern $m_i$ can be conceptualized as a specific noise introduced to the mesh feature of the preceding frame $x_{i}$, as depicted in Eq. \ref{eq:diffmesh_xi}.
+Our objective is to derive such motion patterns for each time interval within this specific latent space during the reverse steps.
+Ultimately, the final mesh sequence is generated based on the estimated mesh feature \(x_{i}\) through MLP layers and the SMPL model.

-During the training, we supervise the SMPL parameters $\Theta_t$ where $t \in \left\{ 1,\dots T \right\}$ with the ground-truth SMPL parameters of each frame using the $L2$ loss.
-Following \cite{kocabas2020vibe,tcmr}, the 3D joint coordinates are regressed by forwarding the SMPL parameters to the SMPL model.
-The 2D joints coordinates are also obtained by projecting the 3D joint coordinates to 2D using the predicted camera parameters.
-Besides, as mentioned in Section \ref{DDT}, MSE loss is applied between the $y^{B}_{1}$ to $y^{B}_{T}$ from two decoding processes to ensure that both decoders can output the correct features.
-More detailed information is included in the supplementary \ref{detail}.
+We supervise the estimated SMPL parameters of each frame ($\Theta_i$ and $\beta_i$) where $i \in \left\{ 1,\dots f \right\}$ with the ground-truth using the $L2$ loss during training.
+Following \cite{kocabas2020vibe,tcmr}, the 3D joint coordinates are regressed by forwarding the SMPL parameters to the SMPL human body model.
+Furthermore, as mentioned in Sec. \ref{DiffMesh}, Mean Squared Error (MSE) loss is applied between the conditional feature $c_{i}$ and the predicted conditional features $\hat{c_{i}}$.
+More detailed information is included in the supplementary Sec.
+2.